hello-maker/PIDiff/README.md

 * [split_pl_dataset.py](scripts/data_preparation/split_pl_dataset.py) will split the training and test set.
 We use the same split `split_by_name.pt` as
 [AR](https://arxiv.org/abs/2203.10446) and [Pocket2Mol](https://arxiv.org/abs/2205.07249), which can also be downloaded in the Google Drive - data folder.

-* [get_pharmacophore.ipynb](datasets/get_pharmacophore.ipynb) will identify pharmacophores in complex data comprising a protein's pocket and the ligand.
-Through this process, it is possible to extract information about the indices and position of atoms that make up the pharmacophore, as well as details about the intermolecular interactions they undergo.
     ```bash
     python scripts/data_preparation/clean_crossdocked.py --source data/CrossDocked2020 --dest data/crossdocked_v1.1_rmsd1.0 --rmsd_thr 1.0